percona/pmm-doc/docs/index.md

 - To set up basic PMM, you just need to install a [server](reference/index.md#server) and a [client](reference/index.md#client) on each system you intend to monitor.

-!!! quote ""
+!!! warning "Important"

-    Would you like to see a preview of our Home page?
-Take a look at our free, live [demo](https://pmmdemo.percona.com/).
+    Are you curious to see what our Home page looks like?
+You can get a glimpse of it with our free, live demo!

 <div data-grid markdown><div data-banner markdown>